 Since learning about various animal’s footprints was a fun activity before, we decided to go further and investigate animal tracks a bit more in depth.
-To practice Strawberry’s measuring skills, I made a simple animal tracks measuring activity to help us better understand the sizes of the animals’ tracks we learned about before.
+To practice my daughter’s measuring skills, I made a simple animal tracks measuring activity to help us better understand the sizes of the animals’ tracks we learned about before.
 Measuring animal tracks turned in to a fun math activity as well as an outdoor search for the animal tracks in our own yard!

 Measuring Animal Tracks

 Strawberry loves measuring things.
 I figured it was time to put the desire to measure into context as we measured the animal footprints.
 The printout I created shares an average size of animal tracks for 11 different animals (with three animals showing both front and hind paw prints to show the difference in size).
-It is important to understand that various animals are different sizes, and since Strawberry has seen many of the animals in real life, on the screen, and in books, it helped her to put them in context when she saw that their paws were different sizes.
+It is important to understand that various animals are different sizes, and since my daughter has seen many of the animals in real life, on the screen, and in books, it helped her to put them in context when she saw that their paws were different sizes.

 We also talked about how the various animals had different types of prints: birds, mammals with toe prints, and the deer’s cloven print.
 (This month our science lessons are revolving around animal biology.)